This traveler’s guide to taking prescription medicine into the US can be helpful for those traveling and needing to carry their medicines.

 When you come to the U.S. with your prescription medications, there are three authorities that you’ll have to go through before you can enter the country.

-The rules and regulations will be different with different agencies and may have other requirements or jurisdiction over a product.
+The rules and regulations will vary by agency and may include additional requirements or jurisdiction over a product.
 So it is better to check with each agency before you travel with medicines into the country.

 Senior travelers consider travel insurance for the USA.